Juana de Ibarbourou: Common themes

 Nature imagery and eroticism define a great body of Ibarbourou's poetry.

 Death

 Ibarbourou's depiction of death in her poetry was not consistent throughout her body of work.
 In "La Inquietud Fugaz", Ibarbourou portrayed a binary, final death consistent with Western tradition.
 In "Vida-Garfio" and "Carne Inmortal", however, Ibarbourou describes her dead body giving rise to plant life, allowing her to live on.

-In "Rebelde", one of Ibarbourou's most richly constructed poems, Ibarbourou details a confrontation between herself and Charon, the ferryman of the River Styx.
+In "Rebelde", one of her most richly constructed poems, Ibarbourou details a confrontation between herself and Charon, the ferryman of the River Styx.
 Surrounded by wailing souls on the boat passage to the underworld, Ibarbourou defiantly refuses to lament her fate, acting as cheerfully as a sparrow.
 Although Ibarbourou does not escape her fate, she wins a moral victory against the forces of death.

 Like most poets, Ibarbourou nursed an intense fear of death.
 Though it is easy to surmise this from her poetry, she states so explicitly in the first line of "Carne Inmortal."